-Prog ram Service Overview Service Level General Go overnm ent The Office of the Chief Administrative Officer ("CAO") provides Below Standard At Standard Above Standard operational leadership and direction to the Town.
+Prog ram Service Overview Service Level General G overnm ent The Office of the Chief Administrative Officer ("CAO") provides Below Standard At Standard Above Standard operational leadership and direction to the Town.
 The CAO is the most senior employee in the Town and is the connection between Council as a governance body and Town staff responsible for operational functions.
 The CAO works with the Mandatory Town's senior leadership team on matters relating to planning, service delivery, performance monitoring, change management and issue resolution.
-The CAO also assists Council with execution of their governance responsibilities through the provision of information and advice.
-The CAO also plays a leading role in corporate communications (internal and external) and inter-government relations Essential Organizational Unit provision of information and advice.
+The CAO also assists Council with execution of their governance responsibilities through the Delivery Essential Organizati Chief Adminis provision of information and advice.
 The CAO also plays a leading role in corporate communications (internal and external) and inter-government relations.
-Chief Administrative Office inter-government relations.
-Traditional Discretionary Non-Traditional Discretionary Type of S Service) Service Value Performance and I Benchmarking Internal and External Budget The CAO focuses and aligns all activities to the vision, mission and focus areas of Town Council.
-The CAO serves residents by ensuring the delivery of the a well-managed municipal government and ensuring the effective and efficient delivery of municipal services to its residents.
-The Town has budgeted a total of \$260,877 in municipal taxation support for the Offi CAO during the 2020 fiscal year, representing an average of \$28.01 per household. comparison to the selected municipal comparators for which costs relating to the CA publicly available (10), the Town has the third lowest level of municipal taxation supp Office of the CAO, with the Town providing a level of taxation support per household r household.
-In ing to the CAO office is taxation support for the \$ 260,877 45% of the average of the c comparator municipalities.
-Revenues Net Levy \$ \$ - 260,877 Basis for Delivery Essential - Pursuant to Section 229 of the Municipal Act , municipalities may (but are not required) to appoint a CAO.
+Basis of Traditional Discretionary Non-Traditional Discretionary Type of S Service Service Value Performance and I Benchmarking Internal an Bud nal The CAO focuses and aligns all activities to the vision, mission and focus areas of Town Council.
+The CAO serves residents by ensuring the delivery of the a well-managed municipal government and ensuring the effective and efficient delivery of CAO comp publi cly available (10), the T year, representing an a municipal comparators fown has the third lowe average of \$28.01 per s for which costs relat est level of municipal r household.
+In ing to the CAO office is taxation support for the Operating Costs \$ 260,877 municipal services to its residents. e of the CAO, with the of the average of the c er household that is Revenues \$ - j Net Levy \$ 260,877 Basis for Delivery Essential - Pursuant to Section 229 of the Municipal Act , municipalities may (but are not required) to appoint a CAO.
 However, the senior leadership requirements associated with municipalities of comparable size to the Town requires the appointment of a CAO.